ljdyer/advent-of-code-2015/readme.md

 *"<a href="https://adventofcode.com/">Advent of Code</a> is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 People use them as a speed contest, interview prep, company training, university coursework, practice problems, or to challenge each other."*

-I began solving Advent of Code 2015 in R while teaching myself the language in January 2022.
+I began solving <a href="https://adventofcode.com/2015/">Advent of Code 2015</a> in R while teaching myself the language in January 2022.

 ## Stats & solutions